 Marketing does not need to be done every day. . . but therein lies the trouble.
 We cannot ignore daily chores like scheduling, doing therapy, billing, and collecting.
 We know they are important and urgent (hence the need to be managed each day).
 But marketing does not have that same sense of urgency. . . until it does.
 We need to at least think about a weekly marketing plan to keep ourselves on task.

 Once the practice is off the ground, and we have a steady flow of clients, we can fool ourselves into thinking that we can skimp on marketing activities and not see a difference.
 That may be true for a while, but the lack of effort here will have consequences down the road that can be quite painful.
 Success and stability can lull us into complacency.
 The linkage between any particular marketing effort and any particular referral is harder to see.

-It is my view that we should at least thinking about marketing every day.
-And then on some days we actually make plans to schedule time with referral people, set up presentations, and follow through on whatever marketing plans you have developed.
+I think we should at least think about marketing every day.
+And then, on some days, we actually make plans to schedule time with referral people, set up presentations, and follow through on whatever marketing plans you have developed.